 Students are responsible for:

-–notifying the VA Coordinator they have added classes and to file VA education benefits for them
+–submitting a CERTIFICATE of ELIGIBILITY to the VA Coordinator and notifying the VA Coordinator they are admitted and enrolled, and to file VA education benefits for them.

 Student are expected to: